97131004/AspNetCore-RealTimeSharedNotes/README.md

 # ASP.NET Core: Real-Time Shared Notes

 A real-time collaborative notes application.
 Logged-in users can write and post notes, which are instantly replicated and shown to all users without page reloads.
-The system uses SignalR for real-time updates, Vue.js for a responsive SPA frontend, and a secure ASP.NET Core backend with MS SQL Server and Entity Framework Core.
+The system uses SignalR for real-time updates, Vue.js for a responsive SPA frontend per page, and a secure ASP.NET Core backend with MS SQL Server and Entity Framework Core.

 ![screenshot](https://github.com/97131004/AspNetCore-RealTimeSharedNotes/blob/main/Screenshots/noteslist.PNG?raw=true)